UZBEKISTAN

 NOT included: International flights, visa fees (if required), travel insurance, some lunches, drinks, tips.

-How fit do I need to be for travel in Kyrgyzstan?
+How fit do I need to be for travel in Uzbekistan?

-This totally depends on the type of trip you are seeking!
-Our Kyrgyzstan small group tours accommodate most fitness levels, but you will generally need to have good mobility at the very least, and be able to walk in cities and on rough ground at a reasonable pace.
-Because we have three or four vehicles and guide on our group tours, there are options to split the group, so some folks can do half day hikes and others can relax at the yurt camp or guesthouse.
+This depends on the type of trip you are seeking, but in general the fitness level needed for Uzbekistan is lower than in the more mountainous neighbouring countries.
+You will need to have good mobility, and be able to walk in cities and on rough ground at a reasonable pace.
 For a tailor-made trip, we will of course design this around your interests, wishes and abilities.